kenerase/Symmetric-Ecryption/README.md

 Just an easy script to encrypt your files with symmetric encryption.

-First of all you should install cryptography library.
+1. First of all you should install cryptography library.
+2. Run in cmd or terminal: py enc.py
+3.